-Figure 7: Interactive – scroll to zoom and hover for details.
+Figure 7: Interactive – scroll/pinch to zoom and hover for details.
 Average percent of the general fund spent on police at the state level.
-Best viewed on a fuller-size screen.
+View in own tab

 Our review shows that city officials begin the process of doling out municipal funding by allocating nearly a third of the money to local police.
 This is true of budgeting in cities big and small, in locales urban, suburban and rural.
 The only glaring exception to this consistency is at the state level.
 Virginia, Massachusetts, Vermont and Maine all notably fall on the low side of the data, and preliminary models found significant state-level differences for 25 states as well.

 These findings can be interpreted as evidence in favor of shifting taxpayer funding away from expensive personnel costs associated with traditional policing, which have not been shown to correlate with lower violent crime rates.
 At best, that money goes to pay police who owe their jobs to inertia and political posturing, not an actual need for traditional police personnel costs.
 At worst, that money goes to killing a civilian, and then paying overtime when the protests start.

 Special thanks to Ara Kim, Kaye Kagaoan, Raquel Fraktas, Tierney Smith, Kalkutta and Brooke Lasher for all their help.